void5/BadExtension/README.md

 # How to use

 Install this script with `pip`.
 You must have Python 3.7 or newer to run this.
-This is a well-behaved command line tool.
+This is a ~~well-behaved command line tool.
 Simply invoke it by typing `killer --id [EXTENSION ID HERE]`.
-It does the rest, and lets you know when it's done.
+It does the rest, and lets you know when it's done.~~ tool that doesn't currently behave on the command line no matter how much I would like it to, you need to invoke the script manually with `python3 killer.py --id` after downloading it from source, installing it from `pip` isn't currently the way to go.

 # Bug reports